 |---|---|---|

-| Initial review | Immediately on application | Name, income, employment, pets, smoker status |
+| Pre-selection | Immediately on application, before a viewing invitation | Name, income, employment, pets, smoker status |

-| Document review | After applicant submits documents | Pay slips, ID, SCHUFA (German credit report), self-disclosure form |
+| Document verification | After applicant submits documents | Pay slips, ID, credit report, self-disclosure form |

 Income and Income Proof